A better life for those with autism.

 We’ve come a long way.
 And, yet we’ve just begun.

 IMPACT Autism traces its origins to a fundraising event that started as a kitchen table initiative and became an annual golf tournament, the Mayfield Classic.
 The event was organized by the family and friends of Diana and David O’Brien, parents of triplets with autism.
 In its first year, 1999, the O’Brien triplets were 4 years old and the Mayfield Classic raised $10,000.
 All proceeds went to the Autism Society of Greater Cincinnati.
 In 2006, they established IMPACT Autism with a mission to divide funds raised by the tournament among 15 autism organizations supporting the Greater Cincinnati area.
 In particular, they wanted to grant funds to organizations that would have the most immediate impact on families living with this disorder.
-IMPACT Autism has donated over $3 million dollars.
 In 2009, IMPACT Autism expanded its vision to focus on finding solutions for adults including education and employment.
 In that same year we funded a teachers autism training program at UC.
-In 2014, IMPACT Autism began funding to create the IMPACT Innovation Program.
-Today, Kelly, Andrew and Megan O’Brien and 25 other young adults attend a life changing program on the UC campus.
-Impact Autism has remained an all volunteer organization funding programs that change the status quo for adults with autism.
+In 2014, IMPACT Autism began funding the IMPACT Innovation Program.
+Kelly, Andrew and Megan O’Brien are adults now.
+During that time, Impact Autism has remained an all volunteer organization funding programs that change the status quo for adults with autism.
 While much has changed since the O’Brien triplets were 4 years old, our desire to improve the lives of people with autism has not.
-Please join us.

 “There is not enough darkness in all the world to put out the light of even one small candle.”